 Since the coronavirus pandemic began, Hawaii has had some of the toughest quarantine rules in the nation.
-But now that U.S. cases are beginning to drop, slightly at least, and considering Hawaii has the fifth-least amount of cases in the country, it might be worth asking this question: Can Americans travel to Hawaii from the mainland during the pandemic?
+But considering Hawaii has the third-least amount of cases in the country, it might be worth asking this question: Can Americans travel to Hawaii from the mainland during the pandemic?

 Clearly, people are looking to get away.
 In August, online searches for travel to Hawaii increased by almost 50%, according to Skyscanner.
-For now, most people will have to wait.
+And Hawaii and its hurting economy would certainly welcome travelers, especially if they want to play golf.

 “We’ll try our best to give you that quality spirit of aloha that we’ve always been known for,” Mufi Hannemann, the president of the Hawaii Tourism & Lodging Assn, told the newspaper.
 “Don’t take us off your list yet.”